dgm4miccai/dgm4miccai.github.io/_pages/about.md

 We particularly welcome papers driven by the theme "MIC meets CAI".
 Interesting novel applications of deep generative models in MIC and CAI beyond these topics are also welcome.

+Workshop proceedings are published as Springer Nature's Lecture Notes in Computer Science series.

 ## Timeline ##